Frequently Asked Questions

 Do I have to be a resident of Wylie to get a card?

 No. We welcome everyone at our library.
-However, you must have a valid picture I.D. and proof of address to get a card.
+However, you must have a valid picture I.D. to get a card.
 There are no fees for non-residents at the Smith Public Library.

 May I get a card for my child?